Chart Color Schemes

 Health performance in Victor Harbor is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Victor Harbor faces significant health challenges with various conditions affecting both younger and older age groups.
-Approximately 47% (~2,430 people) have private health cover, lower than the national average of 55.3%.
+Victor Harbor faces significant health challenges, with various conditions affecting both younger and older age groups.
+The rate of private health cover stands at approximately 47%, covering around 2,421 people, which is lower than the national average of 55.7%.

 Frequently Asked Questions - Health